Tips for First Time Cooks

 - Cover the pot and set the pot on the stove.
 Turn on the burner and wait for it to boil.

-- Once it is on a rolling boil (not just a few bubbles but bubbling so rapidly that it makes the pot cover rattle).
+- Once it is on a rolling boil (not just a few bubbles but bubbling so rapidly that it makes the pot lid rattle).

-- Remove the pot from the heat.
+- Remove the pot from the heat but keep covered.
 Let the eggs sit in the hot water for 15 minutes.

 - If it’s Easter, go ahead and dye them.
 Otherwise, peel them for deviled eggs, salads, or just eat them plain or with salt and pepper.

 Pancakes are one of the first breakfast foods that I tried to make.
 These are easy to prepare but take some practice learning how to flip and cook through without burning them.
 I like to use biscuit mix.
 It's a little more involved than just adding Bisquick and water which makes them feel more homemade.
 Most biscuit mix boxes have a pancake recipe on the back.
 Here is the recipe on the box that I often buy:

 2 cups of biscuit and baking mix